メインコンテンツまでスキップ

 Create a recipe

-A recipe is a set of instructions used for processing the raster data.
+A recipe is a set of instructions used for processing raster data.
+To use your recipe you will need to create a file and add your own information:

 {